 One-off ICT-based solutions, while often adding cumulatively towards certain long-term impacts, may not be sufficient by themselves to transform deep-rooted structures and institutions of the society towards greater gender equality.
 In fact, 'IT solutions' that rest on market approaches to dealing with problems in governance and other development sectors such as health and education, can have disempowering impacts as they fail to take into account social accountability parameters.
 Placing IT solutions on top of a dysfunctional system in order to make it efficient and transparent will have limited impact if all those who are affected by the system are not engaged in the design, implementation and monitoring of the system.
 From a gender standpoint, these kinds of techno-managerial solutions in health, education, agriculture, governance and other areas may bring about social changes but may not further gender equality.
-It is critical therefore, to conceive of a more holistic approach to ICT-based transformations of public institutions, such that they strengthen women's rights as citizens and create new possibilities for gender equality and social justice.
+It is critical therefore, to conceive of a more holistic approach to ICT-based transformations of public institutions such that they strengthen women's rights as citizens and create new possibilities for gender equality and social justice.
 Two projects in South India highlight efforts in this direction.

 Rural eSeva, an e-governance initiative in West Godavari District, led by the state government of Andhra Pradesh, is an attempt to bring good governance to rural communities, particularly women, by enforcing a high degree of accountability and transparency on the government machinery.
-The project hub, located in the district office, is staffed by government officials, while the eSeva centres are run by community-based organisations.14 Out of the forty seven eSeva centres, sixteen are run by women's self-help groups and fourteen by members from disadvantaged caste groups.
-These centres offer a range of services, including the payment of public utility bills; provision of birth, death, caste and income certificates; information on public projects; and the handling of public grievance issues.
-The last of these, which has become extremely popular, is executed through an online service whereby the complete contents of the grievance as well as the follow-up communication and action on the part of the government are recorded permanently on the Internet and available for public viewing.
-A community media space has also been created, in which citizens can post opinions and pictures to bring local problems to the attention of the authorities.
-Over 13,000 grievances cases have been handled through eSeva kiosks, a significant number of them submitted by women, and some long-pending issues have gotten sorted out in a remarkably prompt manner.
+The project hub, located in the district office, is staffed by government officials, while the eSeva centers are run by community-based organizations.
+Out of the 47 eSeva centers, 16 are run by women's Self Help Groups and 14 by members from disadvantaged caste groups.
+These centers offer a range of services including the payment of public utility bills, provision of birth, death, caste and income certificates, information on public projects and the handling of public grievance issues.
+The last of these, which has become extremely popular, is executed through an online service wherein the complete contents of the grievance as well as the follow up communication and action on the part of the government are recorded http://blanknoiseproject.blogspot.com permanently on the internet and available for public viewing.
+A community media space has also been created in which citizens can post opinions and pictures to bring attention to the authorities on local problems.
+Over 13,000 grievances cases have been handled through eSeva kiosks, a significant number of them submitted by women, and some long pending issues have got sorted out in a remarkably prompt manner.

-Women have played a critical role in this project, not only by running and managing the centres but by positioning themselves as 'information leaders' within their local contexts, and have achieved an elevated status and better bargaining power in their local communities.
+Women have played a critical role in this project, not only by running and managing the centers but by positioning themselves as "information leaders" within their local contexts, have achieved an elevated status and better bargaining power in their local communities.

-Women's role as information leaders in eSeva
+Women's Role as Information Leaders in eSeva

-The project visualised that lack of empowerment (for disadvantaged groups) is primarily due to information gaps and once the right access is ensured, a real change in the outlook of these communities can be made possible.
+"The project visualised that lack of empowerment [for disadvantaged groups] is primarily due to information gaps and once the right access is ensured, a real change in the outlook of these communities can be made possible.